RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 BinSanity: 5 refined bins, in addition to a handful of low-completion bins.
 MetaBat2 produced 5 bins.

-The BinSanity and MaxBin outputs both show an Actinobacteria bin with high completeness (83%) but significant contamination (51%).
-MetaBat's Actinobacteria bin shows lower completion (58%) with no contamination.
+The BinSanity and MaxBin2 outputs both show an _Actinobacteria_ bin with high completeness (83%) but significant contamination (51%).
+MetaBat2's _Actinobacteria_ bin shows lower completion (58%) with no contamination.

 DASTool performs bin optimization and dereplication, aided by functional annotiation using Prodigal, followed with diamond to look for marker (SGC) genes.

-DAS Tool provided 4 bins, which is a similar outcome to the MAVERIC pipeline, which provided three DAS tool bins that met with minimum criteria (not shown).
+DAS Tool provided 4 bins, which is a similar outcome to the MAVERIC pipeline, which provided three DAS Tool bins that met with minimum criteria (not shown).

 <img src="https://github.com/user-attachments/assets/729c53fd-ed48-4a4f-ba41-122c104de120" width=800 align=center title="DAStool output for this pipeline">